 Crashed January 15, 1942

 Built by Consolidated.
 Constructors Number 279.
 U. S. Navy Bureau Number 08436 (unconfirmed).
-On September 9, 1941 delivered to Qantas and registered VH-AFL.
+On September 9, 1941 delivered to Qantas Empire Airways (QEA) and registered in Australia as VH-AFL.

 On October 26, 1941 assigned to the Royal Australian Air Force (RAAF) to 11 Squadron with tail code J. No known nose art or nickname.